 Keep your posts brief.
 In Facebook's early days, many posts read like novels.
 Now, shorter is definitely better, and you should aim for 80–100 words per post.

-As with other social media platforms, images are king on Facebook.
+As with other social media platforms, photos and videos are king on Facebook.
 A few lines of text and a photo or a link to a video may be all you need to help tell your story on Facebook.

 Instagram is a mobile- and photo-based social network that allows you to use photographs to tell your story.
 Instagram users can select any photo and use the app to apply a filter and make edits before posting, giving cell phone photographs a more professional appearance.
 Captions or text can also be posted with the photograph, although this social media platform is designed to let the photograph tell the story.
 Other users can be tagged in the photographs or mentioned in the caption text, which is useful for promoting collaborations.
 A "repost" app for Instagram can also be used to allow users to repost other users' photographs.